jeffpar/mandelbot/README.md

 - *gridHeight*: the height of the grid canvas on which numbers will plotted, in pixels (default: viewHeight)
 - *styleWidth*: the width used to display the viewport canvas (default: auto)
 - *styleHeight*: the height used to display the viewport canvas (default: auto)
+- *xCenter*: the x coordinate of the center of the initial image (default: -0.5)
+- *yCenter*: the y coordinate of the center of the initial image (default: 0)
+- *xDistance*: the distance from xCenter to the right and left sides of the initial image (default: 1)
+- *yDistance*: the distance from yCenter to the top and bottom of the initial image (default: xDistance)

 *gridWidth* and *gridHeight* determine the resolution of the image to be calculated, while *viewWidth* and *viewHeight* determine the resolution used to display that image on the page.
 They must be specified as numbers, and the units are pixels.